websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Liferay-specific Examples

-We also must have standards for our own terminology.
-Liferay uses terminology that’s fairly common to refer to Liferay-centric concepts.
+Liferay has its own terminology, some of which is fairly common terminology that refers to Liferay-centric concepts.
 To differentiate the general use of these terms from the Liferay-specific use, we capitalize these terms when we refer to the Liferay-specific variant.

 * Site
   * Generic: Liferay provides some great tools for designing your site.